Walmart Pulls Baby Products Tainted with Cancer-Causing Chemical, But Only in California

 In an email yesterday, Dianna Gee, a Senior Manager of Media Relations at Walmart stated, “As we can look into the facts around this and confirm compliance with Prop 65 labeling requirements, we are notifying our stores in California to remove the items from our sales floor, and we are working to restrict online sales of these products in California.”

-Products sold by Walmart that were identified by CEH yesterday as containing chlorinated Tris in violation of California law include a dexbaby brand changing pad, a Foundations brand crib mattress and an Angeles brand crib mattress (for photos of the products, see the CEH website).
+Products sold by Walmart that were identified by CEH yesterday as containing chlorinated Tris in violation of California law include a dexbaby brand changing pad, a Foundations brand crib mattress and an Angeles brand crib mattress.
 Under California consumer protection law (Prop 65), products that expose consumers to cancer-causing chemicals like Tris must carry a warning label.
 None of the products purchased at Walmart or the other stores and tested by CEH were labeled as such.

 CEH has previously found other children’s products in violation of the law at Walmart, including children’s jewelry, lunchboxes, and other products.
 In May 2007, Walmart pulled vinyl baby bibs off of store shelves nationwide, after CEH found high levels of lead in the bibs, in violation of California law.
 At the time, there was no federal standard for lead in vinyl products for children.